SchmidteServices/activeTAPI-Dyn365/docs/tech/index.md

 # {{page.title}}

 *activeTAPI for Microsoft Dynamics 365* is based on the **Schmidt e-Services** *Platform Services Technology*.
-This technology allows us to execute all business logic in the controled context of a Plugin - and server-side.
+This technology allows us to execute all business logic in the controlled context of a Plugin - and server-side.

 Clients will never 'leave' their safe Microsoft Dynamics 365 environment.